InlandGalaxy/Galaxywrite/README.md

 # INGTextEditor
 Normal Text Editor

-The Leggings Version is recommended because its more likely to get updated.
+This is the recommended version